 - a.
-Clearly demonstrate alignment with Messiah University's mission, identity, values, educational outcomes, and Community Covenant.
-The Vice President of Organizations and SGA Advisor shall primarily use these standards to assess the petitioning organization's stated mission, goals, and objectives. - b.
+All student organizations must demonstrate support for the educational mission, identity, values, outcomes, and Community Covenant of Messiah University.
+The Vice President of Organizations and Director of the Office of Student Engagement shall primarily use these standards to assess the petitioning organization's stated mission, goals, and objectives. - b.
 Demonstrate novelty and originality in the involvement opportunity offered to the Messiah University community. - c.
 Provide evidence for ample student interest in the organization through a petition containing fifteen current student signatures. - d.
 Develop a plan for continued organization funding from one of four sources: - i.
 SGA allocations (only possible for Chartered and Executive organizations-see Section 9.3). - ii.
 Organizational fundraising efforts in adherence with University fundraising guidelines. - iii.
 Funds from University departments in cooperation with and/or sponsorship of organizational activities. - iv.
 Indirect tax-deductible donations by means of a gift restricted to the program of a cooperating departmental program existing within the University's operating budget. - e.
 Secure the support of a full-time Messiah University employee to serve as an organizational advisor.
 Advisors must have experience relevant to the club.
 Clubs seeking an exception must submit a request for approval to the Co-Curricular Educational Council.
 Relevance is defined according to the self-classification of the club by the following standards: - i.
 Academic clubs must have an educator (as defined by the Community of Educators Handbook) serve as their advisor. - ii.
 Campus Activities clubs must have an educator (as defined by the Community of Educators Handbook), or an employee with expertise in the activity serve as their advisor. - iii.
 Cultural clubs must have an educator (as defined by the Community of Educators Handbook), or employees with experience in facilitating multicultural and intercultural experiences serve as their advisor. - iv.
 Faith clubs must have an educator (as defined by the Community of Educators Handbook), or employees with expertise in the specific ministry serve as their advisor. - v.
 Performing and Fine Arts clubs must have an educator (as defined by the Community of Educators Handbook), or employees with extensive experience in the specific field of arts serve as their advisor. - vi.
 Service clubs must have an educator (as defined by the Community of Educators Handbook), or an employee with experience in community outreach serve as their advisor.